cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 [![Segmentation](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/segmentation.jpg){:.PostImage .PostImage--large}](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/segmentation.jpg)

+Segmentation of mesh vs. non-mesh traffic **is not a requirement** but an option that greatly improves performance.
+If your mesh devices do not support dual-band, simply assign the same radio for both mesh and non-mesh wireless interfaces.
+{:. .notice--info }

 First, however, we will start with the aspects that are common to all topologies, such as planning the mesh network, and the installation and basic configuration of OpenWrt mesh nodes.
 Then, we will move to the specifics of each of the aforementioned mesh network topologies.
 Finally, we end the section with a slightly more complex scenario to illustrate how to create **mesh VLANs** with `batman-adv` and a very brief introduction to using `batman-adv` on other Linux distros.

 [![Topology - Mesh VLANs](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/topo-mesh-vlans.jpg){:.PostImage .PostImage--large}](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/topo-mesh-vlans.jpg)